jtrv/superseedr/README.md

 Magnet links and torrent files are fully supported.

 > [!NOTE]
-> Some terminals start very low ulimits (256). superseedr can still operate, but consider increasing for maximum performance and stability: `ulimit -n 65536`.
+> Some terminals start with very low ulimits (256). superseedr can still operate, but consider increasing for maximum performance and stability: `ulimit -n 65536`.

 > [!NOTE]
 > macOS's default terminal application does not support truecolor just yet (soon!), try using kitty or Ghostty.